chrisdiazaguilar/01.Python_Journey/TicketMasterApp/README.md

 4) As a result, I should be able to confirm my order, so that I do not accidentally purchase more tickets than intended

-5)As a User, I should not be offered tickets if there aren't any available
+5) As a User, I should not be offered tickets if there aren't any available

 6) As a User, I should be shown the number of tickets left remaining, so I can understand the importance of buying now.